-275 measurements have been developed to estimate the net freshwater discharge at the mouth of an estuary, with the advantage of integrating processes at the basin scale, downstream of the last hydrometric station (Moftakhari et al., 2013; Moftakhari et al., 2016).
+2016).
 Because tide gauge records at the coasts were often installed well before the onset of systematic river gauging (Talke and Jay, 2013), such inverse techniques make it possible to extend flow records back in time.

-3.1.3 Operational river discharge products
+245 3.1.3 Operational river discharge products

-- 280 While most river discharge databases are static, operational products have been developed for near-real-time applications.
-For example, Fthe Global Flood Awareness System, GloFAS-ERA5, is an operational global river discharge reanalysis produced consistently with the ECMWF ERA5 atmospheric reanalysis and providing global gridded data products from 1979 to near-real-time (within a 7-day delay) (Harrigan et al., 2020).
-Figure 2 illustrates the resolution of the river network that emerges in the GloFAS gridded data, and the association of discharge at the coast to point sources in a regional model of the northwest 285 Atlantic Opera that is in development for future operations. - 285 Atlantic Ocean that is in development for future operations.
+While most river discharge databases are static, operational products have been developed for near-real-time applications.
+For example, the Global Flood Awareness System, GloFAS-ERA5, is an operational global river discharge reanalysis produced consistently with the ECMWF ERA5 atmospheric reanalysis and providing global gridded data products from 1979 to near-real-time (within a 7-day delay) (Harrigan et al., 2020).
+Figure 2 illustrates the resolution of the river network that emerges in the GloFAS gridded data, and the association of discharge at the coast to point sources in a regional model of the northwest Atlantic Ocean that is in development for future operations.

-Figure 2: Annual mean surface water discharge (m3s-1m3s-1) in 0.1° x 0.1° cells of the GloFAS analysis from Harrigan et al. (2020) for the year 2023.
-Filled circles show the locations of 93 point sources in the prototype East Coast Community Ocean Forecast System (ECCOFS) ROMS model (domain denoted by the gray perimeter box) associated to GloFAS points near the coast that have long-term mean (2009-2019) discharge exceeding 50 m3s-1m3s-1.
+Figure 2: Annual mean surface water discharge (m3s-1) in 0.1° x 0.1° cells of the GloFAS analysis from Harrigan et al. (2020) for the year 2023.
+Filled circles show the locations of 93 point sources in the prototype East Coast Community Ocean Forecast System (ECCOFS) ROMS model (domain denoted by the gray perimeter box) associated to GloFAS points near the coast that have long-term mean (2009-2019) discharge exceeding 50 m3s-1.
 River networks come from GloFAS.